 Intrusive supervision and self-criticism sessions played an important part in maintaining the men’s morale.
 A further check on individualism and its potentially negative consequences for unit cohesiveness and fighting élan came in the form of the three-man cell.
 Each infantryman belonged to a cell.
 The three men lived, fought, and sometimes died in combat together.
 Essentially, the three-man cell created a tiny band of brothers who looked out for one another, promised to retrieve each other from the site of future battle – whether dead or alive – and propped up one another’s morale by sharing their fears and daily hardships.
 The system was so effective that Binh never avoided battle.
 He fought in every engagement undertaken by his unit during his years of service.

-Communist commissars reinforced Binh’s patriotic fervour by regularly meetings in which they railed against the Americans and their allies in the South Vietnamese armed forces.
+Communist commissars reinforced Binh’s patriotic fervor by holding regular meetings in which they railed against the Americans and their allies in the South Vietnamese armed forces.
 During these sessions, the cadre downplayed Communist ideology as a cause belle.
 Instead, they emphasized the war as a struggle for Vietnamese independence.